T2 (telecommunications company): eSIM

-On May 14, 2019, at the decision of the Ministry of Digital Development, Communications and Mass Media (Minkomsvyaz), the release of Tele2 Russia eSim was suspended.
-On 20 September 2019, the Ministry lifted the ban.
+On May 14, 2019 at the decision of the Ministry of Digital Development, Communications and Mass Media (Minkomsvyaz), the release of Tele2 Russia eSim was suspended.
+On 20 September 2019 the Ministry lifted the ban.

 5G

-In August 2019, Tele2 Russia in association with Ericsson launched the first in Russia pilot 5G zone in Tverskaya Street in Moscow providing full outdoor coverage from the Kremlin to the Garden Ring.
-The pilot 5G zone operates in the 28 GHz band in NSA (Non-standalone) mode, which allows deployment of 5G in LTE networks and simplifies the implementation of the latest standard at the initial stage.
+In August 2019 Tele2 Russia in association with Ericsson launched the first in Russia pilot 5G zone in Tverskaya Street in Moscow providing full outdoor coverage from the Kremlin to the Garden Ring.
+The pilot 5G zone operates in the 28GHz band in NSA (Non-standalone) mode, which allows deployment of 5G in LTE networks and simplifies the implementation of the latest standard at the initial stage.

-On August 23, 2019, the company performed testing of subscriber equipment in the pilot 5G network.
-The device based on Qualcomm® mobile platform Snapdragon™ demonstrated a peak throughput of about 2.1 Gbit/s and a minimum latency of 9 msec.
+On August 23, 2019 the company performed testing of subscriber equipment in the pilot 5G network.
+The device based on Qualcomm® mobile platform Snapdragon™ demonstrated a peak throughput of about 2.1Gbit/s and a minimum latency of 9 msec.

-In October 2019, the company launched cloud games in the flagship store in Tverskaya street in Moscow to show the difference in the quality of gaming when connected to 4G and 5G networks.
+In October 2019 the company launched cloud games in the flagship store in Tverskaya street in Moscow to show the difference in the quality of gaming when connected to 4G and 5G networks.
 The game runs on a remote server, only the "picture" is transmitted to the user's device.
-During the cloud game in 5G network the company achieved the speed of more than 1 Gbit/s with a latency of 5 msec.
+During the cloud game in 5G network the company achieved the speed of more than 1Gbit/s with a latency of 5 msec.

 February 17, 2020 Tele2 conducted the first live broadcast on 5G networks in the urban environment in Russia.
 The live-stream was broadcast by Sony Xperia 5G device outdoors, on Tverskaya Street and Theater Square, in conditions of heavy traffic.
 During the tests, Sony mobile terminal based on the Qualcomm Snapdragon 855 chip and Qualcomm Snapdragon X50 modem provided a stable connection.